akshatIIIT/simple-shell/README.md

    - Command history
    - Execution details for each command: PID, start time, execution time, etc.

+## USAGE
+gcc simple-shell.c -o simple-shell
+./simple-shell

+## Academic Refrence
+This project was developed as part of the Operating Systems coursework under the guidance of Prof. Vivek Kumar at IIIT-Delhi.

 ## 🧾 Sample Commands Supported

 ```bash